Perfectionist

 default: false

-Allows you to use comments to separate the members of enums into logical groups.
+Enables the use of comments to separate the members of enums into logical groups.
 This can help in organizing and maintaining large enums by creating partitions within the enum based on comments.

 • true — All comments will be treated as delimiters, creating partitions.